paulsayad/Tip-Calculator/README.md

 Describe any challenges encountered while building the app.

 * Nothing too challenging right now, as everything was pretty simple especially with the guide.
-However, I wish I found out about this opportunity earlier so I       could've started earlier and had more time.
-I would've definitely added more features in the app and not just the bare minimum.
-Although, I still learned a lot     and had fun making it.
+I learned a lot and had fun making it.

 ## License